alexwlchan/til/python/Run a randomly selected subset of tests with pytest.md

 There's a plugin [pytest-random-order] that runs your pytest suite in random order, but it runs a complete set of tests.

-I looked for a command to limit the number of tests that pytest runs, and I found [a Stack Overflow answer by hoefling][hoefling] that implements a `--limit=N` flag for pytest.
+I looked for a way to limit the number of tests that pytest runs, and I found [a Stack Overflow answer by hoefling][hoefling] that implements a `--limit=N` flag for pytest.
 I was able to adapt it to run a random subset of tests.

 Add this to `conftest.py`: